You Support This Site

 Soon the boys have captured their prize.
 The success they didn't expect leads to consequences they didn't consider.
 Now that they have the creature, what to do with it?
 Back in the van, they're pretty sure they haven't killed it, though there is nothing Cody would love more than to make sure.
 Otis, the driver, is growing more terrified by the second that the thing will come around and kill them all - or worse.
 It's up to Duke, the biggest of the three to make a decision, and he decides to go to Wyatt's place and let him decide.
 The decision infuriates Cody, but Otis just wants the damn thing out of his van and makes tracks to Wyatt.

 Wyatt bolts upright from his bed, in his fortified home, tucked deep in the woods.
-It would seem that he has a premonition of what is about to happen, but his sleepy girlfriend, Hope (Catherine Mangen), tells him, "Relax Wyatt, there's nothing there."
+It would seem he has a premonition of what's to come, but his sleepy girlfriend, Hope (Catherine Mangen), tells him, "Relax Wyatt, there's nothing there."
 Then mumbles, "There never is..."

 Wyatt (Adam Kaufman: BUFFY THE VAMPIRE SLAYER [TV], TAKEN [TV], BETWEEN, WITHOUT A TRACE [TV]) hears the van coming, looks out a peep hole in his door, and shuts it, turning off all the lights inside.
 Duke knows he's in there though and begs Wyatt to let them in.
 "You gotta let us in, Wyatt!
 You know what's going on.
 You know what they'll do to us.
 I know you won't let that happen.
 You can't let that happen!"